 There’s a theme there, right?
 Well, it didn’t stop.
 Bird was the first-overall pick in the 2002 WNBA Draft and has lit up the Women’s National Basketball Association ever since her rookie season.

-Since entering the league, where she was the runner-up for the Rookie of the Year Award, Bird has won three WNBA championships (about to be four) with the Seattle Storm, played in 11 WNBA All-Star Games, earned five First-Team All-WNBA selections, and became one of the greatest women’s players of all time in the process.
+Since entering the league, where she was the runner-up for the Rookie of the Year Award, Bird has won four WNBA championships with the Seattle Storm, played in 11 WNBA All-Star Games, earned five First-Team All-WNBA selections, and became one of the greatest women’s players of all time in the process.

-No matter the basketball team she’s been on, Bird, who gained interest in sports from her older sister Jen, found ways to win and returned to full strength following a knee injury that sidelined her for the entire 2019 season.
+No matter the basketball team she’s been on, Bird, who gained interest in sports from her older sister Jen, found ways to win and returned to full strength following a knee injury that made her sit for the entire 2019 season.

 Sue Bird Net Worth

 Being an American professional basketball player in the WNBA certainly has its perks.
-Bird reported made $115,500 during the 2018 season and was expected to make an annual salary of $215,000 for the 2020-21 campaign.
+Bird reported made $115,500 during the 2018 season and is expected to make an annual salary of $221,450 for the 2021-22 campaign.

 This post was originally published on June 19, 2020.